fardinjafrul/website/README.md

 <br />

-## 🗃️ JavaScript Portfolio template
+## 🗃️ JavaScript Random template

-This repo is a GitHub template to build a JavaScript personal portfolio frontend web application using the React framework.
+This repo is a GitHub template to build a JavaScript personal Random frontend web application using the React framework.
 The goal is to give you a template that you can immediately utilize to create your own website through Codespaces.

 The repo contains the following:

 * `/.devcontainer`
   - `.devcontainer/Dockerfile`: Configuration file used by Codespaces to determine operating system and other details.
   - `.devcontainer/devcontainer.json`: Configuration file used by Codespaces to configure Visual Studio Code settings, such as the enabling of additional extensions.
-* `/src`: HTML, JS and CSS files used to build your portfolio site.
+* `/src`: HTML, JS and CSS files used to build your Random site.
 * `.eslintrc`: Settings for [ESLint](https://eslint.org/)</a> that is included for code consistency and quality.
 * `.prettierrc`: Settings for [Prettier](https://prettier.io/) that is used to format code.
 * `package.json` and `package-lock.json`: Defines the project information for [Node.js](https://nodejs.org/)</a>, dependent packages and the versions needed of each.